hajimen/p2ppcb_software/README.md

 (No P2PPCB component for USART split keyboards of Alice.
 Connect by female / female Dupont wire or solder a terminal of your own choice.)

-You can use the 3D model of TRRS terminal by **Insert Misc** command of PC0.
+You can use the 3D model of TRRS terminal by **Place Misc** command of PC0.

 ## Adjustable foot kit